-Wherever it appears, the Label must be accompanied by the words 'Aluminium building products' and by the Licence Number e.g. 'licence No 1234'.
+Wherever it appears, the Label must be accompanied by the Licence Number e.g. 'licence No1234'.
+It is optional to include the spec name.

-The Label must be reproduced in accordance with the ECNZ programme's keyline art for reproduction of the Label and the Licence Conditions.
+The Label must be reproduced in accordance with:

+- The Licence Conditions; and - The Eco Choice Aotearoa programme's brand kit which includes examples of keyline art for reproduction of the Label.

-Any advertising must conform to the relevant requirements in this specification, in the Licence Conditions and in the keyline art.
+Any advertising must conform to the relevant requirements in this specification, in the Licence Conditions and keyline art.

-Failure to meet these requirements for using the Environmental Choice NZ Label and advertising could result in the Licence being withdrawn.
+Failure to meet these requirements for using the Eco Choice Aotearoa Label and advertising could result in the Licence being withdrawn